 Wine and cheese.
 It’s a match made in gastronomic heaven and House Wine is where you can enjoy this perfect pair.
 A charming Zilker Park gem, House Wine is where you’ll find 100 wines by the glass along with countless cheese options and plenty of other tasty bites.

-Explore weekly wine tastings (which come with a cheese board) as well as happy hour every hour, daily specials, free Wi-Fi, and live music every night.
+Explore weekly wine tastings (which come with a cheese board) as well as a happy hour every hour, daily specials, free Wi-Fi, and live music every night.
 Oh, and don’t forget the dog-friendly outdoor patio seating.

 1807 S. 1st St., Austin, TX 78704